-At the same time the vibration tendency of the piping system is increasing to a great extent due to increased flow rates of process industries through pipes and usage of high strength thin walled piping (flexible) material during design.
-It is seen that Vibration causes many problems in operating plants and the problem should be solved during design phase.
+At the same time, the piping vibration tendency is increasing to a great extent due to increased flow rates of process industries through pipes and usage of high strength thin-walled piping (flexible) material during design.
+It is seen that Piping Vibration causes many problems in operating plants and the problem should be solved during the design phase.
 Major of the damaging effects of vibration can be mitigated if proper design philosophy is taken while designing the system.
-This article highlights the major causes of vibration and their effects in short.
+This article highlights the major causes of piping vibration and their effects in short.

 - Flow-induced Vibration: Caused by the turbulence of the flowing fluid.

-- Mechanical forces from Equipment: Caused by the excitation forces of reciprocating and rotary equipment’s like pumps, compressors etc.
+- Mechanical forces from Equipment: Caused by the excitation forces of reciprocating and rotary equipment like pumps, compressors, etc.

 - Pressure Pulsations from reciprocating equipment.

 - High-frequency Acoustic excitations are generated by high-pressure drops at relief valves, control valves, or orifice plates.

 - Water Hammer (Surge) or Momentum changes due to sudden valve closure.

-- Cavitation or vapour bubble collapse due to localised pressure drop.
+- Cavitation or vapor bubble collapse due to localized pressure drop.

 - Due to the sudden flashing of fluid.

 - Periodic pressure disturbances during a flow past the dead-end of branch connection/ instrumental items.

-Data has shown that out of all failures and downtimes in any individual plant around 10-15% are because of vibration induced fatigue.
-The major effects of vibration are as follows:
+Data has shown that out of all failures and downtimes in any individual plant around 10-15% are because of vibration-induced fatigue.
+The major effects of piping vibration are as follows:

-- In addition to dynamic stresses, vibration results in wearing of surfaces in contact due to cyclical relative motion between them.
+- In addition to dynamic stresses, vibration results in wearing surfaces in contact due to cyclical relative motion between them.
 This phenomenon is known as Fretting.